 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: January 22, 2016.
-This entry was posted in Chocolate around the World, Featured, Outside the Bay Area and tagged bean to bar, criollo, Danish, Denmark, Peru, trinitario.
+This entry was posted in Chocolate around the World, Featured, Outside the Bay Area, Review and tagged bean to bar, criollo, Danish, Denmark, Peru, trinitario.
 Bookmark the permalink.